matty-liu/matty-liu.github.io/content/blog/posts/2024-10-15-standing-up-personal-blog.md

 draft: false
 ---

 What a year it has been.
 I got married, I bought a home, and I am now a father.
 With these big life events came a new set of obligations that has left me with limited time for myself.
 I still have a strong desire to pursure my personal ambition but with my new set of responsibilities, I can no longer operate as I once did if I wish to continue that pursuit.
 I have to be more calculated in my approach and even more disciplined with my time if I wish to keep seeking my aspirations.
-This blog I hope can be a pillar that will support me as I keep pushing fowards.
+This blog I hope can be a pillar that will support me as I keep pushing foward.

 <!--more-->